Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs: Generalized GGP relevance

 \begin{definition} (c.f. \cite{Ch22+d}) Let $\Delta, \Delta'$ be two segments.
 Let $\pi \in \mathrm{Irr}$ and let $\tau=I^L_{\Delta'}(\pi)$.
 We say that $(\Delta, \Delta', \pi)$ is a {\it pre-RdLi-commutative triple} if $D^R_{\Delta}(\pi)\neq 0$ and the following composition

-where $N$ and $N'$ are corresponding nilpotent orbits, and the last term is the top layer in the geometric lemma (see, Section \ref{ss geometric lemma for pre commutativity}, for precise notations).
+where $N$ and $N'$ are corresponding unipotent radical, and the last term is the top layer in the geometric lemma (see, Section \ref{ss geometric lemma for pre commutativity}, for precise notations).
 Here the first map comes from the unique map in Definition \ref{def integral derivative}(2) and the second map is induced from the embedding in Definition \ref{def integral derivative}(1).
 The last map is the natural projection from the geometric lemma.

 We say that $(\Delta, \Delta', \pi)$ is a {\it strongly RdLi-commutative triple} if the triple is pre-RdLi-commutative and moreover, the map in (\ref{eqn pre commutative triple}) factors through the embedding: